scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 #### Overview of Ruff checks

-[Ruff][] implements several checks, and therefore mention a the code that enables them in `pyproject.toml`.
+[Ruff][] implements several checks, and therefore each check below mentions a the code that enables it when added to `pyproject.toml`.
 E.g. `isort` is enabled with:

 ```toml